davidamichelson/DIV6700/schedule.md

 - Bundy, David D. “Timotheos I.” In *Gorgias Encyclopedic Dictionary of the Syriac Heritage: Electronic Edition*, edited by Sebastian P. Brock, Aaron M. Butts, George A. Kiraz and Lucas Van Rompay.
 Digital edition prepared by David Michelson, Ute Possekel, and Daniel L. Schwartz.
 Gorgias Press, 2011; online ed.
 Beth Mardutho, 2018. [https://gedsh.bethmardutho.org/Timotheos-I](https://gedsh.bethmardutho.org/Timotheos-I).

 ### Wednesday, October 16: Lecture on Islam

+- *Florilegium 5* is due on Brightspace by 9 PM Central Time.
+Please come prepared to refer to your florilegium in discussion.
+Please answer this question: How did Islam portray itself as a movement which both continued and reformed the monotheistic theology of Christianity?

 ### Thursday, October 17: Discussion